devkurultay/kodjaz_backend/README.md

 8. In the 1st terminal (in the project directory) activate the virtual environment (in case it's not activated) and install migrations: `./manage.py migrate`
 9. Create migrations (mostly for Spirit installation): ./manage.py makemigrations
 10. Migrate: ./manage.py migrate
-11. Itiate Spirit installation: ./manage.py spiritinstall
+11. Initiate Spirit installation: ./manage.py spiritinstall
 12. Create a superuser: `./manage.py createsuperuser` (fill in all the fields)
 13. In the same terminal load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`
 14. In the same terminal run the Django server: `./manage.py runserver`